 First let me say that before I decided to send my items out to be scanned, I weighed all the options.
 I looked at scanners, negative scanners, at least five different companies online, and ultimately this was the best option for me.
 I also started this process very early in the timeline of downsizing.
 So I had time.
-This was something I could do on weekends when it was raining/snowing, or early in the mornings when there were no other plans happening.
+I could do this on weekends when it was raining/snowing or early in the mornings when no other plans were happening.
 Below is a screenshot of what my costs were.
 You may have more photos.
 You may have less.
 I did mine in 3 different stages with Scan Cafe.
-Also, keep in mind these were prices a few years ago (dates on screenshot).
+Also, remember these were prices a few years ago (dates on screenshot).

 I’d love you to share your ideas for preserving your photos!